API Release Notes

 May 2018

-May 22
+22 May

 • The /v2/volumes endpoint has been updated to support automatically formatting the filesystem of newly created volumes.
 Volume resources now expose two new attributes: filesystem_type and filesystem_label.
 They can be used to specify the filesystem and the label to be applied.
-Currently, the available filesytem types are ext4 and xfs.
+Currently, the available filesystem types are ext4 and xfs.

 For example, here is a request creating a new volume formatted with an EXT4 filesystem: